 How Often Should You Reapply?

-Every 2 hours, especially if you’re eating, drinking, or licking your lips a lot (we all do it!).
-Don’t just swipe it on once and forget it.
+Every 2 hours particularly when you are eating, drinking or licking your lips (which we all do!).
+You should not swipe it on and forget it.

 Should You Use it at Night Too?